akafounis/akafounis/README.md

 ### Hi, I'm Angelos 👋🏼👨🏻‍💻

-I'm a graduate student at Technical University of Munich in Germany, pursuing a Master's degree in Computer Science with focus on Computer Vision and Machine Learning.
+I'm a graduate student at Technical University of Munich in Germany, pursuing a Master's degree in Computer Science.
 I graduated from Ludwig-Maximilian University of Munich 🎓 with a Bachelor's degree (Major in Computer Science 💻 and Minor in Mathematics).
-I am passionate about developing intelligent systems that can change the world.
+I am passionate about problem solving puzzles and developing software that have purpuses!
-I love to learn 📚.
+I love to learn 📚!